caseyamcl/phpoaipmh/README.md

     {
         "require": {
-            "caseyamcl/phpoaipmh": "~2.0",
+            "caseyamcl/phpoaipmh": "^2.6",
-            "guzzlehttp/guzzle":   "~5.0"
+            "guzzlehttp/guzzle":   "^6.3"
         }
     }

 Or, drop the `src` folder into your application and use a PSR-0 autoloader to include the files.

+*Note:* Guzzle v6.0 is recommended, but if you do not wish to use Guzzle v6 for whatever reason, you can use any one of the following:

+* Guzzle 5.0 - You can use Guzzle v5 instead of v6 in the case that you are using this library on PHP v5.4.
+  This works fine out-of-the-box.
-*Note:* Guzzle v5.0 or newer is strongly recommended, but if you choose not to use Guzzle, the library will fall back to using the PHP cURL extension.
-If neither is installed, the library will throw an exception.
-Alternatively, you can use a different HTTP client library by passing your own implementation of the `Phpoaipmh\HttpAdapter\HttpAdapterInterface` to the `Phpoaipmh\Client` constructor.
+* cURL - This library will fall back to using cURL if Guzzle is not installed.
+* Build your own - You can use a different HTTP client library by passing your own implementation of the `Phpoaipmh\HttpAdapter\HttpAdapterInterface` to the `Phpoaipmh\Client` constructor.

 Upgrading from Version 1 to Version 2